Skip to content

 Chapter 3 Disclosure of Patent Information

-Article 17 | A Member shall disclose their SEPs to the Association, and the Association also encourages its Members to disclose their known SEPs in a timely manner, including those held by the members and those held by third parties.
 The Association may request its Members to disclose their patent information in relation to a standard.
 Upon receiving of such disclosure request, a Member shall disclose the relevant SEP information by filing and submitting Appendix 1.
-If, after receiving a disclosure request from the Association, a Member does not file the schedule of the Appendix 1 to the Association prior to the date that the standard is submitted for technical review, the Member is deemed to have agreed to license all SEPs it holds for that standard in accordance with Article 3 of this Policy. |
+If, after receiving a disclosure request from the Association, a Member does not file the schedule of the Appendix 1 to the Association prior to the date that the standard is submitted for technical review, the Member is deemed to have agreed to license all SEPs it holds for that standard in accordance with Article 3 of this Policy.

-Article 18 | If a Member refuses to grant a license in accordance with Article 8 of this Policy, it shall, in addition to issuing a notice, disclose to the Association the SEP information they refuse to license, the descriptions of the essentiality of the SEP, and other patent information and relevant supporting materials required by the Association. |
+If a Member refuses to grant a license in accordance with Article 8 of this Policy, it shall, in addition to issuing a notice, disclose to the Association the SEP information they refuse to license, the descriptions of the essentiality of the SEP, and other patent information and relevant supporting materials required by the Association.

-Article 19 | SEP information falling under disclosure obligation as set forth in this Policy includes the following: (1) For granted patents and published patent applications, Members, or SEP holders, or patent applicants shall disclose the basic information to the Association, such as application number, application date, publication number/patent number, patent holder and patent title; information of the standards covered, such as standard title, version number, and chapter number.
 (2) For unpublished patent applications, Members, or SEP holders, or patent applicants are not required to disclose the basic information, but shall provide relevant documents to prove the existence of such applications and disclose to the Association information regarding the standards covered.
-Such information includes standard title, version number, chapter number, etc. Members or SEP holders or applicants agree to disclose additional patent information according to Article 19 (1) after publication. |
+Such information includes standard title, version number, chapter number, etc. Members or SEP holders or applicants agree to disclose additional patent information according to Article 19 (1) after publication.

-Article 20 | When disclosing relevant patent information, a Member shall make reasonable efforts based on their knowledge and shall be responsible for the authenticity of the patent information and relevant supporting materials they provide.
-Members undertake to in no way intentionally conceal or avoid disclosing patent information that is required to be disclosed under this Policy. |
+When disclosing relevant patent information, a Member shall make reasonable efforts based on their knowledge and shall be responsible for the authenticity of the patent information and relevant supporting materials they provide.
+Members undertake to in no way intentionally conceal or avoid disclosing patent information that is required to be disclosed under this Policy.

 Chapter 4 Disclaimer

-Article 21 | The Association shall, through appropriate procedures and means, disclose to its Members and the public the SEP information and patent licensing statements submitted by patent holders, or patent applicants.
-The Association shall not be responsible for reviewing the validity and fitness of the SEPs, nor does the Association guarantee the authenticity and integrity of the SEP information. |
+The Association shall, through appropriate procedures and means, disclose to its Members and the public the SEP information and patent licensing statements submitted by patent holders, or patent applicants.
+The Association shall not be responsible for reviewing the validity and fitness of the SEPs, nor does the Association guarantee the authenticity and integrity of the SEP information.

-Article 22 | Unless otherwise stated in this Policy, the Association shall not, on behalf of products implemented in accordance with the standards, provide any warranties, either express or implied, for non-infringement of IPRs of third parties, merchantability, or fitness. |
+Unless otherwise stated in this Policy, the Association shall not, on behalf of products implemented in accordance with the standards, provide any warranties, either express or implied, for non-infringement of IPRs of third parties, merchantability, or fitness.

-Article 23 | In no event, regardless of damages related to contracts, infringements, or guarantees, whether or not Members or third parties have been advised of the possibility of such damages in advance, etc. shall the Association be liable for any direct, indirect, special, incidental, punitive, or consequential damages (including but not limited to expenses, losses of profit, unavailability of products or services, or data loss incurred by purchasing alternative products or services) arising as a result of this Policy to its Members or third parties. |
+In no event, regardless of damages related to contracts, infringements, or guarantees, whether or not Members or third parties have been advised of the possibility of such damages in advance, etc. shall the Association be liable for any direct, indirect, special, incidental, punitive, or consequential damages (including but not limited to expenses, losses of profit, unavailability of products or services, or data loss incurred by purchasing alternative products or services) arising as a result of this Policy to its Members or third parties.

-Article 24 | The Association and its Members shall not be liable for searching for or analyzing SEPs.
-However, this provision shall not restrict the Association or its Members from conducting due diligence or other technical searches for SEPs. |
+The Association and its Members shall not be liable for searching for or analyzing SEPs.
+However, this provision shall not restrict the Association or its Members from conducting due diligence or other technical searches for SEPs.

 Chapter 5 General Provisions

-Article 25 | This Policy shall be governed by and construed in accordance with the laws of the People’s Republic of China without regard to conflict of laws.
-The final interpretation of this Policy shall rest with the Association. |
+This Policy shall be governed by and construed in accordance with the laws of the People’s Republic of China without regard to conflict of laws.
+The final interpretation of this Policy shall rest with the Association.

-Article 26 | Any Member who violates the provisions of this Policy may be deemed to have breached this Policy.
-The Association has the right to take reasonable measures to remedy the violation, so as to safeguard the interests of the Association and ensure the implementation of the objectives of the Association. |
+Any Member who violates the provisions of this Policy may be deemed to have breached this Policy.
+The Association has the right to take reasonable measures to remedy the violation, so as to safeguard the interests of the Association and ensure the implementation of the objectives of the Association.

-Article 27 | The Association shall not engage in any patent licensing during the implementation of standards.
+The Association shall not engage in any patent licensing during the implementation of standards.
 Patent licensing shall be settled by the patent holder and the standard implementer through negotiation at their own discretion.
-Any patent-related dispute arising from the implementation of a standard shall be settled by the relevant institutions. |
+Any patent-related dispute arising from the implementation of a standard shall be settled by the relevant institutions.

-Article 28 | This Policy shall take effect as of the date of publication and is applicable to all IPR-related activities of the Association.
-Any amendment to this Policy shall take effect on the date of publication of the amendment and shall have the same effect as this Policy. |
+This Policy shall take effect as of the date of publication and is applicable to all IPR-related activities of the Association.
+Any amendment to this Policy shall take effect on the date of publication of the amendment and shall have the same effect as this Policy.

-Article 29 | This Policy shall be written in the Chinese and English language.
+This Policy shall be written in the Chinese and English language.
 Both versions shall be of equal legal effect.
-In the event of controversy, the Chinese version shall prevail. |
+In the event of controversy, the Chinese version shall prevail.

-Article 30 | Definition of terms in this Policy: Member: An entity that has completed the procedures for joining the Association according to the Management Rules for Members of the UHD World Association.
+Member: An entity that has completed the procedures for joining the Association according to the Management Rules for Members of the UHD World Association.
 To avoid ambiguity, the term “Member”, as used in this Policy, includes all affiliates of a Member.
 Affiliate of a Member is an entity that controls, is controlled by, is under common control with such Member, but any such entity shall be deemed to be an Affiliate only as long as such control exists.
 For the purposes of this definition, “control” shall mean direct or indirect ownership or control of more than fifty percent (50%) of an entity’s stock or other equity interests.
-Standard implementer: An entity that implements a standard and, if not licensed, constitutes infringement.
-Standard essential patent (SEP): Patents or patent applications that are essential for the implementation of the standards developed or revised by the Association.
-Proposal: Proposals or comments formally submitted by Members in written form (including electronic form) to the Standards Working Group, or proposals or comments made by the Standards Working Group.
-Draft standard: The initiation of a standard that has been approved by the Association, and whose text is under development.
-Standards: In this Policy, the term “standards” refers to Association standards.
-Intellectual property rights (IPRs): Patents, trademarks, service marks, registered industrial designs, layout designs, mask work rights of integrated circuits and applications for the foregoing rights, copyrights and rights associated with unregistered designs, as well as related rights protected by other countries and recognized by law as IPRs, trade secrets, technical secrets, or confidential information.
-Association trademark: All Association trademarks registered now or in the future. |

 Please refer to the link : https://uhd-world-association.com/wp-content/uploads/2025/04/12-IPR-Policy-of-the-UHD-World-Association-v1.0.pdf